Top 100 companies in Germany in 2026: revenue ranked

 Germany’s economic landscape showcases notable developments in financial performance and market capitalization across various sectors.

 The KPMG Financial Performance Index (FPI) for German companies indicates a nuanced performance across sectors.
-The “Infrastructure and Real Estate” sector has demonstrated resilience, while sectors such as “Raw Materials and Natural Resources” have faced challenges due to global market dynamics.
+The “Infrastructure and Real Estate” sector has demonstrated resilience.
+Sectors such as “Raw Materials and Natural Resources” have faced challenges due to global market dynamics.

 Source

-The impact of global events on German companies
+The impact of global events on German firms

 One of the biggest global events impacting German companies (especially the DAX 40) is the escalation of trade barriers and tariffs.